CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 Established frameworks for reproducible research using git do not apply to literature reviews:

   - **Dynamics**: Common notions of raw/immutable input data do not apply.
-In literature reviews, data and interpretations evolve dynamically throughout the process.
+In literature reviews, data and interpretations evolve dynamically throughout the process
   - **Non-determinism**: Common notions of deterministic computational processing operations do not apply.
-In literature reviews, processing operations are often manual, rely on external (changing) data sources and are inherently non-deterministic.
+In literature reviews, processing operations are often manual, rely on external (changing) data sources and are inherently non-deterministic
   - **Atomicity**: Common notions of processing the dataset as a whole are insufficient, i.e., the in-memory-processing model, as exemplified by the tidyverse pipe operators, does not apply.
-In literature reviews, processing occurs on a per-paper basis, requiring validation and (potentially) corrections on a more granular level.
+In literature reviews, processing occurs on a per-paper basis, requiring validation and (potentially) corrections on a more granular level
   - **Structure**: Common notions of data as structured lists-of-unique-observations do not apply.
-In literature reviews, search results (metadata) are retrieved redundantly from multiple sources (to compensate for imperfect coverage/errors in the retrieval procedures) and associations between structured metadata and semi-structured full-text documents can form complex, layered graphs.
+In literature reviews, search results (metadata) are retrieved redundantly from multiple sources (to compensate for imperfect coverage/errors in the retrieval procedures) and associations between structured metadata and semi-structured full-text documents can form complex, layered graphs

 .. _shared_model: